Link copied!

 Month 2: Individual Value Propositions

 We built separate ROI models for each stakeholder.
-Each model was based on what they actually cared about:
+Each model was based on what they actually cared about.
+Not what we wanted to sell:

 • CFO: Vendor consolidation saves $340K/year by eliminating 3 redundant systems